neo4j-partners/gcp-marketplace-tf/README.md

 | license_type | Neo4j license type (Commercial or Evaluation) | Evaluation |

 For a complete list of inputs, see the [variables.tf](./variables.tf) file.

+> **Note:** The GCP project used for deployment will be automatically determined from your default project in the gcloud CLI.
+There is no need to specify a project_id in your variables file.

 ## Outputs